squid-cache/squid-cache.github.io/SquidFaq/SquidLogs.rst

 '''UDP_RELOADING''' See: UDP_MISS_NOFETCH.

 === HTTP status codes ===
-These are taken from [[ftp://ftp.isi.edu/in-notes/rfc2616.txt|RFC 2616]] and verified for Squid.
-Squid-2 uses almost all codes except 307 (Temporary Redirect), 416 (Request Range Not Satisfiable), and 417 (Expectation Failed).
-Extra codes include 0 for a result code being unavailable, and 600 to signal an invalid header, a proxy error.
-Also, some definitions were added as for [[ftp://ftp.isi.edu/in-notes/rfc2518.txt|RFC 2518]] (WebDAV).
-Yes, there are really two entries for status code 424, compare with ''http_status'' in ''src/enums.h'':
+These are taken from RFC:2616 and verified for Squid.
+Squid uses almost all codes except 307 (Temporary Redirect), and 416 (Request Range Not Satisfiable).
+Extra codes include 000 for a result code being unavailable, and 600 to signal an invalid header, a proxy error.
+Also, some definitions were added as for RFC:2518 (WebDAV).
+Yes, there are really two entries for status code 424:

 {{{
  000 Used mostly with UDP traffic.